More than 500 people took to the streets of the Mission district on March 30 to march and rally in solidarity with the Palestinian people.

 The action coincided with the one-year anniversary of the Great March of Return movement in the Gaza Strip.
 This movement has rallied against the illegally constructed Israeli wall every Friday for the last 52 weeks, demanding the right of return of the displaced Palestinian people to their homes.

 The rally was organized by the Palestine Action Network, a San Francisco bay area coalition of Palestinian, Arab and solidarity organizations.
-Co-chairs Linda Ereikat and Nora Abedelal from the Arab Resource Organizing Center started the opening rally in the predominantly Latino Mission distract rally with the chant, “Free Free Palestine, Let Gaza Live.”
+Chair Nora Abedelal from the Arab Resource Organizing Center started the opening rally in the predominantly Latino Mission distract rally with the chant, “Free Free Palestine, Let Gaza Live.”

 Abedelal told the crowd, “We can no longer count on elected officials to demand justice for our people.
 It is through grassroots movements like this one that apartheid was ended in South Africa.
 It was the people who demanded the end to the Jim Crow era.
 It is us that will demand the end of the occupation of Palestine.
 It is people protesting on the border of Gaza who will demand an end to the siege of Gaza.”